organizedanvrchy/CodePath/TIP103/Week 2 - Linked Lists and Strings & Arrays/README.md

 # Strings
 Strings are a sequence of characters stored in contiguous memory locations and can include letters, numbers, symbols, and whitespaces.
 Characters in a string can be represented by specific encoding, such as ASCII (Maps 128 characters to numbers 0 to 127) or Unicode.
 In some programming languages, strings are immutable (cannot be changed after creation), where operations on the string often lead to the creation of a new string instead of modifying the original.
-While in other programming languages, string a mutable (such as in C++), where they can be modified in-place.
+While in other programming languages, strings are mutable (such as in C++), where they can be modified in-place.
 Strings are often represented using either single quotes or double quotes; however, some languages will mostly likely use single quotes to denote characters and double quotes to denote strings.
+> [!NOTE]
+> When using a language that supports ASCII (such as Python), the ord() function can be used to get the integer value that the character is mapped to and chr() can be used to get the character that the integer value is mapped to.

 ## Common Escape Sequences
 Escape sequences are special character sequences that are non-printable.
 They usually start with a "\".
 Some frequent examples include: